Harvey J. Alter: Honors and awards

 Alter has received recognition for his research including the 2000 Albert Lasker Award for Clinical Medical Research for his work leading to the discovery of the virus that causes hepatitis C. Alter and his co-awardee Michael Houghton were recognized for the development of blood screening methods that essentially eliminated the risk of transfusion-associated hepatitis in the U.S. Other honors for his medical research include the Distinguished Service Medal, the highest award conferred to civilians in United States government public health service.
 Alter has been elected to both the National Academy of Sciences and the Institute of Medicine.
 In 2002 he received The International Society of Blood Transfusion Presidential Award.
 In 2005, he received the American College of Physicians Award for Outstanding Work in Science as Related to Medicine, and the First International Prize of Inserm (the French equivalent of NIH).
 And in 2019, he's nominated for T. Washington Fellows.

 Speaking of Alter's long research career at the time of the 2000 Lasker Award, Harvey Klein, chief of the Clinical Center Transfusion Medicine Department noted, "As a young research fellow, Dr. Alter co-discovered the Australia antigen, a key to detecting Hepatitis B virus.
 For many investigators that would be the highlight of a career.
 For Dr. Alter it was only an auspicious beginning."

+Alter was awarded Grand Hamdan International Award - Gastroenterology by Hamdan Medical Award in 2016.

 Alter was awarded the 2020 Nobel Prize in Physiology or Medicine alongside Michael Houghton and Charles M. Rice for "discoveries that led to the identification of [the] Hepatitis C virus."